nickgwinsen/nickgwinsen/README.md

 ## About Me

-- 🌱 I'm currently learning react native for a class project.
+- 🌱 Currently learning: web dev fundamentals
 - 📫 How to reach me: Reach out to my LinkedIn!

 ## Let's Connect